 The reactor owners’ development programme (RD&D)

 Every third year, owners of nuclear power plants in Sweden are required to demonstrate progress in their work relating to spent nuclear fuel, nuclear waste and decommissioning of their reactors.
-The Swedish Radiation Safety Authority reviews this programme: the reactor owners’ RD&D programme.
+The Swedish Radiation Safety Authority reviews this programme: the licensees' RD&D programme.
 ‘RD&D’ stands for Research, Development and Demonstration.

-The reactor owners must present their RD&D programme to demonstrate continual development of their methods and research work relating to management of spent nuclear fuel and nuclear waste.
+The licensees of nuclear power reactors in Sweden must present their joint RD&D programme to demonstrate continual development of their methods and research work relating to management of spent nuclear fuel and nuclear waste.

 The following must be accounted for and presented in each RD&D programme: